-The objective of the Civil Society Development program is to promote mutual understanding, enhance leadership and professional skills, and build sustainable partnerships between emerging leaders from foreign countries and the U.S. In turn, U.S. participants gain valuable cross-cultural insights and new perspectives on their own professions.
+The objective of the Civil Society Development program is to promote mutual understanding, enhance leadership and professional skills, and build sustainable partnerships between emerging leaders from ASEAN countries and the U.S. In turn, U.S. participants gain valuable cross-cultural insights and new perspectives on their own professions.
 The program has had over one hundred past Montana participants since 2012, all of whom have evaluated the experience as worthwhile and highly beneficial to themselves and their workplaces.
 The program is for all populations but includes an emphasis on women, youth, and indigenous communities.

 In the 2017 program, 32 Southeast Asians and 12 Americans will travel between May 2017 and January 2018.
 Southeast Asian participants will engage in a 38-day program in the U.S. in one of two cohorts: 16 Asian Fellows will travel to the U.S. in early May-June, and 16 Asian Fellows will travel in a second group from mid-October to mid-November.

 With participant Fellowships as a centerpiece, our program offers a hands-on approach to issues shared by the countries of Southeast Asia in developing and managing civil society development organizations and programs.
 The program features non-profit training that culminates in each participant developing an action plan to advance their professional goals related to the program objectives.

 Each Southeast Asian Fellow will be matched with a Montana participant for a Fellowship of four weeks, with Fellows returning periodically to the Mansfield Center for specialized workshops, lectures, and field trips.
 Matches will be made given shared interests, type of organization, and best opportunity for achieving program goals.
 During this period, the Southeast Asian participant will learn from the Montana Fellowship Coordinator, as well as share ideas from his/her home country.
 The Southeast Asian Fellow will develop an Action Plan for specific takeaways that can be implemented back home to complement their current work.